-Ingrain previously learned language.
+Ingrain previously learned language

 By seeing the grammar and vocabulary you’ve learned in action repeated over and over again in the printed pages of a book, your brain will be able to confirm the correct ways to use them—and reject the incorrect ways.
 Forming correct Spanish sentences will become second nature for your brain.

-Reading helps every other language skill.
+Reading helps every other language skill

-After you’ve spent enough time reading intermediate level Spanish novels (and beyond), it’ll be much easier for you to recall and use newly-acquired words, phrases and grammatical patterns in conversations and writing.
+After you’ve spent enough time reading intermediate-level Spanish novels (and beyond), it’ll be much easier for you to recall and use newly acquired words, phrases and grammatical patterns in conversations and writing.

 When you phrase something incorrectly, you’ll start to sense that something is wrong because you’re so subconsciously familiar with proper Spanish.
 That right there means your spoken Spanish and listening comprehension skills will grow.

-What Is an Intermediate Level Novel?
+What Is an Intermediate-Level Novel?

 So, you may be wondering what exactly defines a novel as being intermediate.
 This is important for you to understand, so you can continue to choose the right novels for your language level.

 - Written for young adults or adults: You’re no longer in children’s book territory!
-Novels that fall into intermediate range won’t contain loads of difficult language, but they’ll definitely be a step up from children’s books in terms of complexity.
+Novels that fall into the intermediate range won’t contain loads of difficult language, but they’ll definitely be a step up from children’s books in terms of complexity.
 They’re written more to entertain and take the reader along for a narrated ride.
 You’ll find plenty of fun, popular modern literature that fits perfectly.